Not in our stars

 The saying “getting your wings clipped” took on a new meaning.
 It was 2002, and the plan for even a partially reusable replacement for the Space Shuttle now seemed a bridge too far.
 The debate had already devolved once, from fully reusable to partially reusable.
 It would devolve again, as all of a sudden, old-style capsules were no longer just the dull part of due diligence.
 Capsules were suddenly serious contenders.
 These were crew-carrying capsules, just like the Starliner Boeing will soon launch for NASA.

-Graph above: The up-front cost of US spacecraft for cargo and crew, “cost-plus” (Apollo, Orion), and as partnerships/commercial (the rest).
+The up-front cost of US spacecraft for cargo and crew, “cost-plus” (Apollo, Orion), and as partnerships/commercial (the rest).
 Credit: Edgar Zapata, zapatatalksnasa.com

-The Orbital Space Plane atop an expendable booster would have looked a lot like a tiny Space Shuttle, wings and all.
+The Orbital Space Plane atop an expendable booster would have looked like a tiny Space Shuttle, wings and all.
 Yet amazingly, the smaller it got, the more it cost.
 Some might say the reverse, that getting costly the reaction was to make it smaller.
 The sub-compact must cost less than the SUV.
 More so, once NASA still gave everyone in Washington sticker shock, and as the newest policy circles turned their radar toward NASA, the billions to build a tiny Shuttle got the attention NASA didn’t want.
 A little humor about the high cost of miniaturization would have been appropriate.
 Except no one was laughing.

 Fast forward to the NASA/Boeing Starliner that will soon undergo its second un-crewed sea trial (the first had its mishaps).
 But the week before that, a Starship also marked a milestone.
-NASA is partnering with SpaceX on a Starship as a lunar lander and now award protests by competing partners have been put to bed.
-So, we might say we now have a NASA/SpaceX Starship that will be a lunar lander, or a lunar lander larger than the Apollo Saturn V, and fully reusable is a ship worthy of the name.
+NASA is partnering with SpaceX on a Starship as a lunar lander, and now award protests by competing partners have been put to bed.
+So, we might say we now have a NASA/SpaceX Starship that will be a lunar lander, or a lunar lander larger than the Apollo Saturn V, and fully reusable, which is a ship worthy of the name.

 We have plenty of “Star” named things nowadays, after all.
 There is the Starliner, the Starships, and Starlink.
 But, like an iWhatever, the proper starter word is there to set a mood, if not about where we are, at least about where we want to go.
 (Starfleet, anyone?)